intershop/helm-charts/charts/pwa/README.md

     annotations: ...
 ```

-The grafana access password can be configured via the `monitoring.grafana.password` value.
+The Grafana access password can be configured via the `monitoring.grafana.password` value.
 If not set, a default password will be used.

 ## Validation

 The Intershop PWA Helm Chart provides a `values.schema.json` for validation support of the according `values.yaml` configurations.

-For Visual Studio Code the plugin `redhat.vscode-yaml` needs to be installed to make use of the already configured validation link in the [`values.yaml`](./values.yaml).
+For Visual Studio Code, install the plugin `redhat.vscode-yaml` to make use of the already configured validation link in the [`values.yaml`](./values.yaml).

 ```yaml
 # yaml-language-server: $schema=./values.schema.json
 ```

-For the more common Intershop PWA deployments via Flux the repository also provides validation support for such scenarios through the `values-flux.schema.json`.
+For the more common Intershop PWA deployments via Flux, the repository also provides validation support for such scenarios through the `values-flux.schema.json`.
-This file needs to be referenced in the PWA Flux deployment configuration files with a reference to the fitting version in the following way.
+Reference this file in the PWA Flux deployment configuration files with a reference to the fitting version in the following way:

 ```yaml
 # yaml-language-server: $schema=https://raw.githubusercontent.com/intershop/helm-charts/pwa-main-0.11.0/charts/pwa/values-flux.schema.json